-The Adriatic Coast has enchanted beach-lovers for centuries.
+The beaches on Adriatic Coast has enchanted beach-lovers for centuries.
 The entire coastline of Montenegro is stunningly scenic.
 Beaches, old villages, and islands spread over the coastline.
-Therefore, the 3rd day of our Montenegro road trip was to look around the Adriatic coast.
+Therefore, the 3rd day of our Montenegro road trip was to look around the beaches on the Adriatic coast.

-It was sunny with the air temperature of 18°C. Longing to see the sun-kissed Adriatic coast we got up early and set off to the first place of the day, Jaz beach.
+It was sunny with the air temperature of 18°C. Longing to see the sun-kissed Adriatic coast we got up early and set off to the beaches on the Adriatic Coast.

 The beach has magnificent open sea views.
 The forested hill extends to the sea gently.
 The deep-blue water and light blue sky form the perfect contrast.
 It’s got ample parking and is a large cove.
 It’s a mixture of pebble and sand.